AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/delete-person.md

 ![](assets/two-4.png)

-You can delete from Marketo and not from your CRM, like so:
+You can delete from Marketo Engage and not from your CRM, like so:

 ![](assets/three-3.png)

 >[!NOTE]
 >
->Removing the person from your CRM **only works with Salesforce**.
-If you delete a person from Marketo and choose to keep them in Salesforce, they will be recreated in Marketo if their Salesforce record ever gets updated.
+>Removing the person from your CRM _only works with [!DNL Salesforce]_.
+If you delete a person from Marketo and choose to keep them in [!DNL Salesforce], they will be recreated in Marketo if their [!DNL Salesforce] record ever gets updated.